ShauryaChandna/poker-bot/PHASE3_SUMMARY.md

 # Phase 3: Opponent Modeling - Implementation Summary

-## 🎯 Mission Accomplished
+## Mission Accomplished

-Phase 3 is **COMPLETE**!
-We've built a sophisticated opponent modeling system that bridges Phase 2 (equity calculations) with Phase 4 (AI training) by tracking opponent behavior and estimating their hand ranges using **both rule-based heuristics and machine learning**.
+Phase 3 is complete.
+Built a sophisticated opponent modeling system that bridges Phase 2 (equity calculations) with Phase 4 (AI training) by tracking opponent behavior and estimating their hand ranges using both rule-based heuristics and machine learning.

-## ✅ Deliverables
+## Deliverables

 ### Core Modules (7 files)